Text: Sonja L. Birch-Olsen

 Binoculars set, cameras ready and, right on cue, the lazy giant rises to his feet.
 For many this is their first glimpse of what they have come in search of - a polar bear.

 - Amazing!
 I have seen a polar bear.
 This is what I've been dreaming of for a long, long time, it's unbelievable.

-The 28-year-old is travelling with his girlfriend Edyta Majak on the four-day Spitsbergen Adventure Cruise with Hurtigruten/Spitsbergen Travel.
+The 28-year-old is travelling with his girlfriend Edyta Majak on a Spitsbergen Adventure Cruise with Hurtigruten/Spitsbergen Travel.
 This is a short cruise lasting only four days; normally, all cruises offered are eight days or longer.

 The voyage follows the west coast of Spitsbergen, the largest island in the Svalbard archipelago which is located in the Arctic Ocean, halfway between mainland Norway and the North Pole.